eihabkhan/eihabkhan-taas-frontend-challenge/README.md

 - Use cookies instead of localStorage 😱
 - Utilize SSR to reduce the client JS size which makes for faster page loads

-## What didn't get accomplished

-- The ability to search for a repo wasn't implemented yet unfortunately

 ## Have an issue running the app?

 If you have an issue with running the app then feel free to reach out: [eihabkhan1@gmail.com](https://mailto:eihabkhan1@gmail.com)